Detecting long-range dependence for time-varying linear models: Main results

-Since the KPSS and related test statistics are constructed based on the partial sum process, to derive the asymptotic properties of the tests under the alternative hypothesis, we first study the limiting behavior of $\sum_{i=1}^r \mf x_{i,n} e_{i,n}^{(d)}$, $1 \leq r \leq n$.
-Observe that under $H_A$, $ \left( \mf x_{i,n} e_{i,n}^{(d)}\right)$ is a product of SRD and LRD time series.
-Though Gaussian approximation theory for stationary processes (\cite{KMT1,KMT2}, \cite{dehling1989empirical}, \cite{wang2003strong} and \cite{wu2006invariance}) has been successfully established and widely applied to many fields of statistics and economics, there are only a few results of Gaussian approximation for locally stationary processes.
-Among them, \cite{wu2011gaussian} established a flexible Gaussian approximation framework for locally stationary SRD processes, which has served as a fundamental key to the inference of SRD (piecewise) locally stationary processes and functional time series, see for instance \cite{chen2015function}, \cite{wu2018gradient} and \cite{Dette2021ConfidenceSF}. \cite{wu2018} proposed a Gaussian approximation scheme for a class of locally stationary linear LRD processes.
-However, all the existing Gaussian approximation approaches are not applicable to the partial sum process of the product series $ \left(\mf x_{i,n} e_{i,n}^{(d)}\right)$, which is the crucial ingredient for establishing the limiting distribution of $T_n$ under $H_A$.
-In this section, we shall provide a general Gaussian approximation theorem for the product of LRD and SRD processes.
-The following proposition approximates the partial sum process of the product series by the partial sum process of a LRD process weighted by the expectation of a SRD process. \begin{proposition} Under Assumptions \ref{assumptionHp} and \ref{Ass-W}, $b_n \to 0$, we have
+Since the KPSS and related test statistics are constructed based on the partial sum process, to derive the asymptotic properties of the test statistics under the alternative hypothesis, we first study the Gaussian approximation of $\sum_{i=1}^r \mf x_{i,n} e_{i,n}^{(d)}$, $1 \leq r \leq n$, which is the partial sum of the product of a SRD and a LRD time series under $H_A$.
+Though Gaussian approximation theory for stationary processes ( see for instance \cite{wu2007strong}, \cite{dehling1989empirical}, \cite{wu2006invariance} and the reference therein) has been successfully established and widely applied to many fields of statistics, there are only a few results of Gaussian approximation for locally stationary processes.
+Among them, \cite{wu2011gaussian} established a flexible Gaussian approximation framework for locally stationary SRD processes, which has served as a fundamental key to the inference of SRD (piecewise) locally stationary processes and functional time series, see for instance \cite{chen2015function} and \cite{wu2018gradient}. \cite{wu2018} proposed a Gaussian approximation scheme for a class of locally stationary linear LRD processes.
+However, all the existing Gaussian approximation approaches are not applicable to the partial sum process of the product series $ (\mf x_{i,n} e_{i,n}^{(d)})$, which serves as the crucial ingredient for establishing the limiting distribution of $T_n$ under $H_A$.
+To this end, we shall provide a general Gaussian approximation theorem for the product of LRD and SRD processes.
+In the remaining of this paper, let $ d_n = c/ \log n$, where $c$ is a positive constant.
+We substitute $d$ with $d_n$ to differentiate the notation under the fixed alternatives $(d>0)$ and that under the local alternatives $(d=c/\log n)$.